History of 130

 As Cadet numbers have varied over the years, the Squadron has also found the need to establish several detached Flights in addition to the Headquarters Flight.
 The current detached Flight at Oakmead Technology College was formed in 1962, when at the time there were also Flights at Northbourne and St. Peter’s School (now both unfortunately disbanded).

 One particular point of pride is the Squadrons’ Link Trainer (to simulate flying training); originally obtained in 1956, it was replaced in 1966 and is widely regarded to be to only operational example remaining in the UK!

-As it moves beyond its 70th anniversary the list of the Squadron's and its Cadets' achievements continues to grow in a wide range of activities, including the band, competitions, Duke of Edinburghs’ Award, gliding and flying, public services, sport, shooting and many more.
+As it moves towards its 75th anniversary the list of the Squadron's and its Cadets' achievements continues to grow in a wide range of activities, including the band, competitions, Duke of Edinburghs’ Award, gliding and flying, public services, sport, shooting and many more.